quantum-kittens/quantum-prompt-generator/README.md

 <img src="https://www.radhapyarisandhir.com/wp-content/uploads/2020/11/gotham-prompt-generator-header.jpg" width="80%"  />

 ## Overview
-This tool randomly generates a story prompt
+This tool randomly generates a story prompt by making use of quantum computing.

-## Functionalities

-- A character generator that provides a race, class, name, and a one-line ad-libbed backstory
-- A dice roller to determine ability scores or to use during gameplay
-- An ad-libbed D&D scene

 ##  How to Use The D&D μStarter Kit